-CHF Industries this week unveiled a new organic bedding line for kids and teens called Green Gorilla.
+CHF Industries this market unveiled a new organic bedding line for kids and teens called Green Gorilla.

 Vice president Joan Karron pointed to market data supporting the launch: retail sales of organic cotton products up 85% in 2007; and a survey in which two-thirds of Americans said they are willing to spend more for environmentally friendly products.